FairwindsOps/nova/docs/usage.md

       --containers        Show old container image versions.
 There will be no helm output unless the --helm flag is set as well
       --helm              Show old helm releases.
 You can combine this flag with `--containers` to have both output in a single run.
   -h, --help              help for find
+      --show-errored-containers   When finding container images, show errors encountered when scanning.
       --show-non-semver           When finding container images, show all containers even if they don't follow semver.
+  -t, --timeout uint16            When finding container images, the time in seconds before canceling the operation. (default 10)

 Global Flags:
       --alsologtostderr                   log to standard error as well as files (default true)